12calert/Experiment.io/README.md

 3. Open a terminal and type the following commands in the specified order:
   1)	python -m venv .venv

-  If you using the latest version of VScode it is going to ask you if you want the new environment to be selected for the workspace folder.
+  If you using the latest version of VScode is going to ask you if you want the new environment to be selected for the workspace folder.
 Please select yes, otherwise select it manually based on your IDE.

   2)	pip install -r requirements.txt